pslu-mphil/Core-course-notes/book/reference/glossary.md

 Reducing
     A substance that has a propensity to donate electrons to another material, thereby 'reducing' it.
 E.g., in placing iron metal, Fe, next to water, H$_2$O, the iron metal can reduce the water by the reaction $\text{Fe} + \text{H}_2\text{O} = \text{H}_2 + \text{FeO}$.

+Semi-major axis
+	  An orbital property of elliptical orbit.
+For circular orbits, the semi-major axis is equal to the orbital radius.
+For elliptical orbits, the semi-major axis is the distance from the centre of the ellipse to the longest end of the ellipse.

 Silicate
     A mineral whose major structural unit comprises Si-O bonds.
 E.g., quartz, or olivine, the latter being a major constituent of shallow planetary **{term}`mantle`s**.